Last Updated on August 29, 2022 by Angela Vaz

 4. Avoid any negative influences

-I used to be addicted to stories that highlighted the dark truths or pain and suffering.
+I used to be addicted to stories that highlighted the dark truths of pain and suffering.

-But in the end, whatever you read seeps in your mind and slowly starts affecting your mindset and personality.
+But in the end, whatever you read seeps into your mind and slowly starts affecting your mindset and personality.

-Your positivity is going to get you through this, so it’s a good idea to stay away from any story/movie/book that is negative or will harbour negative feelings like fear, sadness, rage or depression.
+Your positivity is going to get you through this, so it’s a good idea to stay away from any story/movie/book that is negative or will harbor negative feelings like fear, sadness, rage, or depression.

 The same goes for your social media.